mbuesch/feedreaders/README.md

 The database format is almost fully compatible with the original.
 Re-using an existing database is possible.
 We don't implement 'enclosures', though.
-Existing enclosures in the database won't be displayed and won't be refreshed.
+Existing enclosures in the database will be deleted.

 # Thanks